The results are in and more roaches were caught in the cockroach trap that was baited with…

 To bad professional home pest control isn’t free.
 If it were free, we could all save a few bucks each month.
-I don’t know about you, but I hated paying $250 or more per year for pest control?
+I don’t know about you, but I hated paying $250 or more per year for pest management services?
 My motto is “Why Pay More When You Can Kill Pest Yourself For Less?”.
 I have reduced my pest control cost down to around 50 dollars per year and you can too.
 Let me show you how.

 My Low-Cost DIY Pest Control Solution